marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-controlling-fortran-dialect.rst

   apply to implicit typing as different vendors implement different rules.
   Using :samp:`$` in ``IMPLICIT`` statements is also rejected.

-.. index:: backslash

-.. index:: backslash

-.. index:: escape characters
+.. index:: backslash, backslash, escape characters

 .. option:: -fbackslash